A month ago, my husband messaged me a Jim Carrey video that made me cry.

 Maybe I would have never met him, or maybe I would have.

 But that first lack of investment still bothers me.

-In between the side jobs and my other writing, I wasn’t making the time to start writing those words in a Word document.
+In between the side jobs and my other writing, I wasn’t taking the time to write those words in a Word document.

 One could say I wasn’t completely investing in myself.

 But you would be wrong because that is what this blog has been for the past six years, an investment in myself.

 Small deposits I was making into my self-esteem, my well-being, and my inner peace.